 If there is a stray cat hanging around your home or work, you may want to know what you can do to help.

-The first priority is to get the cat access to food and water in as safe of an environment as possible.
+Your first priority should be giving the cat access to food and water in as safe of an environment as possible.
 The best way to gain a cat’s trust is to give them food.

 Cats depend on humans for care, and even stray cats need food, water, and shelter.
 Here's how you should feed a stray cat:

-When you are first feeding the cat, don’t try to move in closer.
+When you are feeding the cat for the first time, don’t try to move in closer.
 Letting the cat know that it has access to food or water without threat is the first step to having it trust you.

-What To Do Next: Move Closer and Talk To The Cat
+Step 2.
+Move Closer and Talk to the Cat

 You may want to do this while sitting at a distance from the cat or while he or she is eating.